Status: Marine Conservation Zone (MCZ)

 - Enable assessment of condition of the features within sites;

 - Enable assessment of the degree to which management measures are effective in achieving the conservation objectives for the protected features;

 - Support the identification of priorities for future protection and/or management; and

 - Enable Government to fulfil its national and international assessment and reporting commitments in relation to MPAs and help identify where further action may be required.

-In May 2017 a monitoring survey was undertaken with North-west of Jones Bank MCZ from the RV Cefas Endeavour.
+In May 2017 a monitoring survey was undertaken of North-west of Jones Bank MCZ from the RV Cefas Endeavour.
 These data will form part of the ongoing time series of data and evidence for this MCZ.
 The data acquired during the survey enabled the formation of a baseline monitoring assessment for the 'Subtidal mud' and associated 'Sea-pen and Burrowing Megafauna Communities' habitats.